 That’s a tough one.
 There are so many brands available now, and they are all fairly similar.
 I should ask other breastfeeding Mums what they are using – and the pro’s and con’s of each.
 Many of the electric pumps can be sold second hand after use – so purchasing a good quality expensive breast pump might be a good way to get the best of both worlds – using the best, then selling it on.

 Avent is available in most Big W Stores and Chemists and is probably one of the most widely recognised brands.
-They currently have two breast pumps available – the manual – and the electric.
+Sit comfortably while pumping milk using this Avent Comfort Manual Breast Pump.
+It is designed uniquely so that milk flows directly from breast to bottle, even when sitting up straight.

 Did we miss anything?